Freddie as F.R.O.7

 Freddie as F.R.O.7 (also known as Freddie the Frog) is a 1992 British animated musical action fantasy comedy film written and directed by Jon Acevski and starring the voice of Ben Kingsley.
-Inspired by bedtime stories Acevski told to his son about his favourite toy frog working as a secret agent, it is a parody of James Bond.
+Inspired by bedtime stories, Acevski told his son about his favourite toy frog working as a secret agent.
+The story is a parody of James Bond.

 The film was released in both the United Kingdom and the United States in the summer of 1992.
 It was negatively received by critics and audiences.
-It held the record of the lowest-grossing animated film at the US box office until The Ten Commandments in 2007, also starring Ben Kingsley.
+It held the record of the lowest-grossing opening for an animated film at the US box office until The Ten Commandments in 2007, also starring Ben Kingsley and became a box office failure.